Read the previous part of this blog entry in: The walk to the barranca.

 Suddenly Esme noticed a plant that resembled clover (or maybe it is even a clover species) with 4-foliate leaves amongst the several trifoliate leaves.
 Would this bring us luck?

-Close to her find I looked under a stone, and saw a scorpion!
+Near to her find I looked under a stone, and saw a scorpion!
 The first one we saw that day.
-It looked like a juvenile Diplocentrus sp. but since I was not sure it was a juvenile of the species (probably Diplocentrus melici) we had seen on our previous visit I decided to capture the little scorpion.
+It looked like a juvenile Diplocentrus sp. but since I was not sure it was a juvenile of the species (tentative id Diplocentrus melici) we had seen on our previous visit I decided to capture the little scorpion.

-At first I let it walk on my hand, but somehow It fell of my fingers, on my hand palm, and stung me.
-It was the second time I got stung that way (the first time was by a female Diplocentrus bereai) the previous time it hurt for several minutes, but this time only the entering of the stinger was what I felt, only a second or 3, and then nothing, no pain.
-It might have been a dry one (no venom released).
-Like I said to Esme: "A cactus hurts more".
+At first I let it walk on my hand, but somehow it fell of my fingers, on my hand palm, and the scorpion stung me.
+It was the second time I got stung that way by a scorpion; the first time was by a female Diplocentrus bereai.
+On that occasion it hurt for several minutes, but this time only the entering of the stinger was what I felt for about second or 3, and then nothing, no pain and not even any itching.
+It might have been a dry sting meaning no venom released by the scorpion.
+Like I said to Esme: "A cactus spine can hurt much more".

-Very close to where I found and captured the little scorpion I found a small tarantula under a stone.
-On our previous visit we had found none in the barranca, and this was the only one we saw that day.
+Very close to where I found and captured the little scorpion I found a small tarantula spider hiding under a stone.
+On our previous visit we had found no tarantulas at all in the barranca, and this was the only one we saw that day.

-And just a minute or two later I found our second juvenile scorpion of the day.
+And just a minute or two later I found our second juvenile Diplocentrus melici of the day.
 This time I took also a photo of the scorpion together with a caliper as a reference for size.

-Again, shortly after the second scorpion, I found another one, hiding under a stone.
-By now we had found as many scorpions as on our first visit to this barranca, in a much shorter time.
-After a few photos the scorpion tried to hide under dead leaves on the track.
+Again, shortly after the second scorpion, I found another Diplocentrus melici, hiding under a stone.
+By now we had encountered as many scorpions as on our first visit to this barranca, in a much shorter time.
+After a few photos the scorpion tried to hide under dead leaves on the track we were following.

-After a few photos I tried one with flash, because their was little good light under all the foliage.
+After a few photos I tried one with flash, because their was little light under the dense foliage.

 The scorpion in the above picture measures from the curve in the tail to the tip of the pedipalps (pincers, or claws) 4.5 cm.